openkim/kliff/docs/source/modules/loss.rst

 Built-in residual function
 ==========================
-KLIFF provides a residual function that compares the energy and forces, and is readily to be plugged into ``Loss`` and let the wheel spin.
-The function :func:`~kliff.loss.energy_forces_residual` is defined as (in a nutshell):
+KLIFF provides a number of residual functions readily to be plugged into ``Loss`` and let the wheel spin.
+For example, the :func:`~kliff.loss.energy_forces_residual` that constructs the residual using energy and forces is defined as (in a nutshell):

 .. code-block:: python

     def energy_forces_residual(identifier, natoms, weight, prediction, reference, data):

-	# extract the weight information
+	# extract up the weight information
 	config_weight = weight.config_weight
 	energy_weight = weight.energy_weight
 	forces_weight = weight.forces_weight

-	normalize = data["normalize_by_natoms"]
-	if normalize:
-	    energy_weight /= natoms
-	    forces_weight /= natoms

 	# obtain residual and properly normalize it
 	residual = config_weight * (prediction - reference)
 	residual[0] *= energy_weight
 	residual[1:] *= forces_weight

+	if data["normalize_by_natoms"]:
+	    residual /= natoms

 	return residual